wjeuissteus/Telegram-Chat-Data-Visualization/README.md

  1. backup your telegram chat using [telegram-history-dump](https://github.com/tvdstaaij/telegram-history-dump)

- 2. convert `database.sqlite` to json
+ 2. convert `database.sqlite` to csv
- using `createJSON.js` and the command `node createJSON.js`, for this fill in the `source_id=''` of your choosen telegram group, to find your source ID have a look in your database (tool for that
+ using `createCSV.js` and the command `node createCSV.js`, for this fill in the `source_id=''` of your choosen telegram group, to find your source ID have a look in your database (tool for that
  [SqliteBrowser](http://sqlitebrowser.org))

- 3. convert json to csv using a script or easily [Convert CSV](http://www.convertcsv.com/json-to-csv.htm)

- 4. use [gephi](https://github.com/gephi/gephi) for visualization, import your CSV File in your `Data Laboratory`, and start playing arround with different layouts and parameters
+ 3. use [gephi](https://github.com/gephi/gephi) for visualization, import your CSV File in your `Data Laboratory`, and start playing arround with different layouts and parameters
 _____________________________________________________

  I did released a example json and csv file, with that you should be able to check how it could look like.